dentarg/auth0-blog/_posts/2017-10-13-how-do-i-modernize-my-legacy-system.markdown

 <div class="alert alert-info alert-icon">
   <i class="icon-budicon-500"></i>
-  <strong>Forrester Research conducted a comprehensive analysis of our identity platform and determined significant quantifiable benefits after implementation.
+  <strong>Forrester Research conducted a comprehensive analysis of our identity platform and determined that using Auth0 can yield a 548% ROI and $9.9M in savings.
 Read the full report: <a href="https://resources.auth0.com/forrester-tei-research-case-study/">Total Economic Impact of Auth0</a>.</strong>
 </div>

 ---